top of page

 Nevus-skin can range from thick with a folded appearance, to thin and fragile.
 Fragile skin can tend to tear more easily and may take a longer time healing.

-Large congenital melanocytic nevi form in the womb very early in development, within the first twelve weeks of pregnancy.
+Congenital melanocytic nevi form in the womb very early in development, within the first twelve weeks of pregnancy.

 Nothing you did caused your child to be born with a nevus.
 It is not your fault.